Workplace diversity values people from various backgrounds.

 How does employee engagement work in the workplace?

 Employee engagement is a fundamental aspect of fostering a positive company culture.
-A workplace characterised by strong values, transparent communication, and opportunities for personal and professional development tends to experience higher levels of employee engagement.
+A workplace that is characterised by strong values, transparent communication, and opportunities for personal and professional development tends to experience higher levels of employee engagement.

 When employees feel appreciated, respected, and listened to, they are more inclined to remain engaged with their work.
 A corporate environment that prioritises employee welfare recognises accomplishments and provides avenues for career advancement can significantly impact staff members’ engagement levels.